BitsAndGravy/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: June 4, 2020

+**Today's Progress**: Continued working on a page for Diddy Kong.
+I went back through a few kew tutorials in FreeCodecamp.
+Added styles, and an image.
+Progressed on Basic CSS (22% complete).

+**Thoughts**: Visual Studio is a really neat program.
+It predicts what I want to do, and automatically creates </> when I make an element.
+I am happy to be making something on my own, and using what I learned with a project.
+Otherwise, I would have forgotten literally everything by now (and it's only been 4 days).

 ### Day 3: June 3, 2020

 **Today's Progress**: Minimal.
 Struggled finding a way to write HTML on my computer.
 Attempted using Brackets, but then discovered that I can use Microsoft Visual Studio through my school (or even NotePad).
 Started making a page for Diddy Kong.